 Access a wide range of publications, books, music and films in the Paul D. Fleck Library and Archives, open six days a week.

 Enjoy special artist rates for ticketed performances or complimentary access to events.

 *Financial Aid up to 100% of the program fee may be available.

 How to Apply

-You must either attend a live audition (see below for details) and / or submit a digital video recording(s).
+You must either attend a live audition, 15 minutes maximum (see below for details) and / or submit a digital video recording(s).

 Participants are selected by impartial adjudicators on the basis of their submitted material.
 In addition to artistic merit, consideration will be given to the likelihood that the artist's work will benefit from the program.

 Applicants will be notified of their status as soon as adjudication is complete.

 All programs, faculty, dates, fees, and offers of financial assistance are subject to change.
 Program fee is subject to applicable taxes.
 Non-refundable fees and deposits will be retained upon cancellation.
 Any other fees are refunded at the discretion of the Banff Centre.
 The application deadline is 11:59 p.m.
 Mountain Standard Time.